10 Best Websites That Pay You To Write

 Great Escape Publishing is all about getting paid to travel, particularly by making a living from writing while you travel.
 If you’re a travel writer or you move around a lot, you could be the perfect writer for them.
 Based in Florida, they primarily welcome articles from photographers and writers who have some experience of getting paid to travel or were paid while traveling.
 If you fit that criterion, your writing just might find a home with them.

 Great Escape Publishing doesn’t publish straightforward articles about travel; instead, they look for pieces about getting paid to travel and interviews with people who can help their readers live this lifestyle.
-They ask for 300- to 600-word submissions to be sent, already completed, to their website so that you can skip the pitch.
-Their payout is very fair, with a rate of $50 to $75 for an article on their website, $100 to $150 for personal stories and interviews, and $150 to $200 for articles with specific income advice.
+They ask for 300 to 600-word submissions to be sent, already completed, to their website so that you can skip the pitch.
+Their payout is very fair, with a rate of $150 for an article on their website, personal stories, and interviews.

 9. Earth Island Journal